When You Can Enroll in Medicare

-- This is the 7-month time frame surrounding the month of your 65th birthday.
+- This is the seven-month time frame surrounding the month of your 65th birthday.

-- You can enroll in all four parts during this period.
+- You can enroll in all four parts (Medicare Parts A, B, C and D) during this period.

 - If you missed the Initial or Special Enrollment periods, you can still sign up for Medicare Parts A and B during General Enrollment between Jan.
-1 and March 31 each year.
+1 and March 31 of every year.

 - If you apply for coverage during General Enrollment, it will take effect July 1 of that year.
 You may face higher premiums and possible fees for late enrollment.

-- This is for anyone who is eligible for Medicare and is the time when you can make changes to your coverage.
+- This applies to anyone who is eligible for Medicare and is the time when you can make changes to your coverage.

-- During this time, you can sign up for Parts C and D. You can also switch from Parts A and B (traditional Medicare) to Part C (Medicare Advantage), or from Part C to Parts A and B.
+- During this time, you can sign up for Parts C and D. This includes switching from Parts A and B to Part C, or from Part C to Parts A and B.

 - If you apply for coverage during Open Enrollment, it will take effect Jan.
 1 of the following year.